-There is a reasonably good Mayfly hatch along with other olives, although declining, and sedge form part of the usual diet.
-Brown trout only, between 1½ lbs and 2.0 lbs, are stocked and there is a small and growing population of wild browns.
-We are working with the EA to try and create a self-sustaining stock by improving the habitat.
+There is a reasonably good Mayfly hatch along with other olives, and sedge form part of the usual diet.
+Brown trout will continue to be stocked, albeit in reducing numbers, until 2025 and there is a growing population of wild browns.
+We are working with the Environment Agency and Wild Trout Trust to develop a self-sustaining stock by improving the habitat.

-There is a voluntary catch and release policy on the river.
-All wild browns to be released.
-All rainbows landed from the ponds must be kept.
+There is a wild trout catch-and-release policy on the river.
+All rainbows landed from the ponds may either be retained or, if unharmed or not unduly stressed, may be released .
 No dogs are allowed due to cattle.

 If anyone is interested in joining the Club or finding out more about it please contact

 We are participating members of the “Riverfly Partnership” and regularly sample the invertebrates in the River Wey to monitor the health of the river.
 Our results are submitted to the Partnership, alongside other Clubs across the country, to provide a broad picture of how our river is performing and the trends nationally.

 “2017 was my 1st season at the club and I really enjoyed the challenging river fishing, delightful, peaceful and fabulous environment to fish in.”
 Roger A.

 “Being so close and convenient to home makes it easy for me to get out for an hour or two.
 Those show-pony rainbows make themselves easy to find but those river browns have got the better of me for now.
 Don’t worry, I’ll be back!!!”
 Adrian T.

 “Thirty years ago I found it impossible to believe that such a sanctuary existed within an hour and a half from William Cobbett’s Great Wen.
 That is as true today as when I first joined the club.”
 Charles S.

 “I never thought I would find a fly fishing club in such wonderful location and only 4 miles from home.
 Perfect”.
 Richard S.